aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 deploy one or more copies of your CDK applications using CloudFormation with a minimal amount of effort on your part.
-It is *not* intended to support arbitrary deployment pipelines, and very specifically it is not built to use CodeDeploy to applications to instances, or deploy your custom-built ECR images to an ECS cluster directly: use CDK file assets with CloudFormation Init for instances, or CDK container assets for ECS clusters instead.
+It is *not* intended to support arbitrary deployment pipelines, and very specifically it is not built to use CodeDeploy to deploy applications to instances, or deploy your custom-built ECR images to an ECS cluster directly: use CDK file assets with CloudFormation Init for instances, or CDK container assets for ECS clusters instead.